 1:1 Digital Learning – Frequently Asked Questions

-All S1 pupils in August 2019 have been provided with a 11.6″ HP Chromebook with a soft pouch case.
+All young people in S1-S6 have been provided with a Google Chromebook for learning in school and at home.
 Chromebooks should be brought to school, fully charged, every day.

 Chromebooks will not be issued until the Home Agreement has been returned.
 Extra copies of the agreement can be picked up from the school office.

 For new pupils beginning at Stirling High, Home School agreements should be returned before a Chromebook will be issued.

 This FAQ will begin to answer many of the questions that you may have about 1:1 Digital Learning.
 If your question is not answered please use the contact form at the bottom of the page.

 1:1 Digital Learning is about putting mobile technology into the hands of pupils to enhance learning.
 The mobile device that we have decided to issue is the Chromebook.
 This decision was taken on the basis of results from two other local authorities in Scotland who were involved in pilot 1:1 schemes.